 Four pillars of excellence

 - Professional accreditation is a partnership between higher education providers and the accounting profession and is an integral part of a continuous quality improvement process.
-Accreditation standards therefore should be seen as dynamic rather than static.
+Therefore, accreditation standards should be dynamic rather than static

-- Professional accreditation seeks to ensure the suitability of graduates to undertake an entry-level role in a field of accounting practice by reviewing the education content and process of their qualification.
+- Professional accreditation seeks to ensure graduates are suitable to join an entry-level role in an accounting field by reviewing the education content and process of their qualification

-- Professional accreditation is based on demonstrated quality of the education experience with higher education providers establishing the objectives to be achieved, the means to their achievement, evidence that the objectives have been achieved, and mechanisms for continuous review and improvement.
+- Professional accreditation is based on demonstrated quality of the education experience.
+Higher education providers must establish the objectives to be achieved, the means to their achievement, evidence that the objectives have been achieved, and mechanisms for continuous review and improvement.

-There are four objectives CPA Australia aims to achieve via the professional accreditation of higher education accounting programs:
+There are four objectives the Professional Bodies aim to achieve via the professional accreditation of higher education accounting programs.

-- Ensure the technical content of each program provides essential disciplinary depth for graduates to enter the respective professional programs offered by CPA Australia.
+- Ensure that both the technical and professional competency areas of each program provide essential disciplinary depth for graduates to enter the respective professional programs offered by the Professional Bodies

-- Ensure the existence of a quality assurance framework for higher education providers who develop and deliver higher education accounting programs.
+- Ensure the existence of a a quality assurance framework for higher education providers who develop and deliver higher education accounting programs

-- Encourage innovation in teaching and learning with particular focus on integrating the development of professional skills of graduates.
+- Encourage innovation in teaching and learning with particular focus on integrating the development of graduates' professional skills

-CPA Australia will conduct a "desktop" assessment of technical content of new higher education accounting programs to determine coverage of the core competence areas required for entry to the CPA Program.
-This assessment will make reference to the following:
+Each Professional Body will conduct a "desktop" assessment of both the technical and professional competency areas of new higher education programs to determine coverage of the core competency areas required for entry to their respective professional program.

 - International Federation of Accountants (IFAC) International Education Standards

-- Accreditation standards and required competence areas outlined by CPA Australia (refer to Section 2 and Section 3)
+- Accreditation standards and required competence areas outlined by the Professional Bodies (refer to Section 2: Accreditation standards and Section 3: Technical and professional competency areas and learning outcomes).

-This technical content assessment will be undertaken confidentially by a representative from CPA Australia with appropriate accounting academic qualifications.
-The outcome of this assessment will be included in the final accreditation approval recommendation made to CPA Australia’s accreditation governance committee.
+This technical and professional competency areas assessment will be undertaken confidentially by a representative from each Professional Body with appropriate accounting academic qualifications.
+The outcome of this assessment will be included in the final accreditation approval recommendation made to each Professional Body's accreditation governance board or committee.

 Compliance with the International Federation of Accountants (IFAC)